enlyze/drone-gke/DOCS.md

 pipeline:
   # ...
   deploy:
-    image: nytimes/drone-gke
+    image: docker.pliro.enlyze.com/enlyze/drone-sops-gke
     verbose: true
     # ...
 ```

 ## Service Account Credentials

-`drone-gke` requires a Google service account and uses its [JSON credential file][service-account] to authenticate.
+`drone-sops-gke` requires a Google service account and uses its [JSON credential file][service-account] to authenticate.

-This must be passed to the plugin under the target `token`.
+This must be passed to the plugin under the target `service_account`.

-The plugin infers the GCP project from the JSON credentials (`token`) and retrieves the GKE cluster credentials.
+The plugin infers the GCP project from the JSON credentials (`service_account`) and retrieves the GKE cluster credentials.

 [service-account]: https://cloud.google.com/storage/docs/authentication#service_accounts

-### Setting the JSON token
+### Setting the JSON credential file

-Improved in Drone 0.5+, it is no longer necessary to align the JSON file.

 #### GUI